Reaver113/Text_combat_survival/Readme.md

 Attacking the enemy with the weapon thats type corresponds with enemy weakness will deal an aditional 20% damage of the chosen weapons damage.

-The "Status" option allows you to view your characters current name and health, weapons and armor, as well as how many eneimes you have defeated.
+The "Stats" option allows you to view your characters current name and health, weapons and armor, as well as how many eneimes you have defeated.

 Upon reaching 0 HP, your Name, Enimes slain, and Dragons slain, will be recorded and the game will be exited.
 You can view these scores when you next play by typing "Previous Run".